kasper-piskorski/docs/pages/documentation/11-resources/faq.md

 tail -f grakn.log
 ```

+### I want to load a large amount of data into a graph - how do I do it?
+Graql is single-threaded and doesn't support batch-loading.
+You may want to use the Java [loader client](../developing-with-java/loader-api.html), which provides multi-threaded batch loading, or the `-b` flag if you are using the [Graql shell](../graql/graql-shell.html).

 ### What are the differences between a batch graph load and a normal graph load?

 The batch load is faster for larger datasets because it ignores some consistency checks, on the assumption that you have pre-filtered your data.
 Checks ignored include: